 ABSTRACT

 Aims: To assess the efficacy of shelf life and quality of banana cv.
 Poovan.
 Study Design: Completely Randomized Design (CRD) with six treatments and three replications.
 Place and Duration of Study: Fruit Science Laboratory, SRM College of Agricultural Sciences, Baburayanpettai from 2023 to 2025.
 Methodology: Post-harvest chemical dipping treatments using kojic acid (0.5% and 1%) and calcium lactate (1%) were applied individually and in combination.
 The observations to be recorded TSS, Titratable acidity, firmness, Total sugars, Reducing Sugars, Non-reducing sugars, fruit weight, PLW, and shelf life.
 The statistical analysis used by OPSTAT and significant differences at p = 0.05.
 Results: Treatment T₅ (1% kojic acid + 1% calcium lactate) shows the best performing traits, such as highest TSS, lowest acidity, good firmness, and shelf life.
 Conclusion: The above results indicate the potential of this treatment for commercial use in extending the banana shelf life and minimizing post-harvest losses.
 So, this technology can be recommended for highly perishable fruit commodities.
+(Add values of best treatment)

 Keywords: Kojic acid, calcium lactate, postharvest dipping, banana